-As I mentioned before, during the workshops, we perform technical, business and creative research.
-In the process, we want to gather as much information as we possibly can.
-Thus, we don’t limit ourselves just to general questions.
-The more detailed questions concerning the project, the better.
-It applies to all the research areas as we want to get a comprehensive understanding of every aspect of the product.
+All the research provide us with the data, thanks to which we can validate the idea.
+Thus, we don’t limit ourselves to general questions – the more detailed the questions about the project, the better.
+It applies to all the research areas as we want to understand every aspect of the product.

-Design Sprint is a time-constrained and a highly creative way of validating the concept.
+Design Sprint is a time-constrained and highly creative way of validating the concept.
 It aims to reduce the risk of bringing a new solution to the market.
-Whether it’s a feature, service or a product, it helps us to set the goals and check if the initial assumptions are accurate.
+Whether it’s a feature, service or product, it helps us set the goals and check if the initial assumptions are accurate.
 It also allows us to check and do as much as possible in the shortest amount of time.

 When it comes to software development, this approach is very flexible – we can modify it many times.
 The same goes for the budget.
 Thanks to this approach, the whole team feels responsible for the project.
 Moreover, the client has full and constant insight into the process of software development.

-At Gorrion, we want to use all of our design and branding experience along with regular personal contact to make sure that you’ll get the solution that meets your needs.
+At Gorrion, we want to use all of our project experience to ensure that you’ll get the solution that meets your needs.
 Through our workshops and the delivered materials, we can make it happen.
 All of it helps us to create a beautiful product that provides a seamless customer experience.